aio-libs/aiohttp/docs/client_reference.rst

       :param bool autoclose: Automatically close websocket connection on close message from server.
-If *autoclose* is False them close procedure has to be handled manually.
+If *autoclose* is False then close procedure has to be handled manually.
                              ``True`` by default

       :param bool autoping: automatically send *pong* on *ping*